Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Simulation-Based Tuning with Theoretical Guarantee

 \subsection{Finite-Sample Bound on Estimation Error}

-Building upon the data-driven parameter selection, we now establish a finite-sample bound on the estimation error of the resulting estimator.
+We now establish a finite-sample bound on the estimation error of the resulting estimator.
 To facilitate the analysis, we introduce the following notations.
 Let $\mathcal{S}_0 := \{j \in [p] : (\beta^*)_j \neq 0\}$ denote the support of the true parameter $\beta^*$, with cardinality $q = |\mathcal{S}_0|$.
 Define the set of active group indices and the associated group-expanded support as